US personal-care market, mapped

 Yes.
 The dataset is filterable by state, metro, ZIP, chain affiliation, parent company, and sub-vertical (hair salons and barbers, beauty salons, day spas, nail salons, waxing and laser hair removal, tanning, suite-rental operators).
 California, Texas, and Florida together hold roughly 32 percent of US personal-care locations.
 Tell us the cut you want when you request the sample.

-How is your count different from IBISWorld or Statista?
+How is your count different from the trade-press industry reports?

-IBISWorld and Statista publish annual industry reports with revenue estimates and counts, but the published numbers lag by 12 to 24 months and group personal care into broad industry buckets.
-Our count is location-by-location, refreshed on a rolling monthly schedule, with each location resolved to an owner or decision-maker.
-The two views answer different questions.
-Theirs sizes the market for an analyst deck.
-Ours hands a vendor team the next 50,000 names to call.
+Trade-press reports publish annual revenue estimates and location counts, but the numbers lag by 12 to 24 months and group personal care into broad industry buckets.
+Orbital counts location by location, refreshed on a rolling monthly schedule, with each location resolved to an owner or decision-maker.
+Trade-press sizes the market for an analyst deck.
+Orbital hands a vendor team the next 50,000 names to call.

 Who buys this data?

 B2B vendors selling into salon and spa operators.
-That includes salon software platforms (booking and POS), product-and-supply distributors (color, retail SKUs, capital equipment), payments and lending, suite-rental aggregators, marketing and SEO agencies serving local owners, and capital providers running roll-up plays in nail, waxing, and massage.
+Booking and POS software platforms.
+Product-and-supply distributors handling color, retail SKUs, and back-bar contracts.
+Payment processors and working-capital lenders.
+Suite-rental aggregators recruiting new stylist tenants.
+Local SEO and reputation agencies selling to independent owners.
+Capital providers running buy-and-build plays in nail, waxing, and massage.
 The buyer is almost never a corporate procurement office.
-It is the owner who signs the truck note, the lease, and the software contract personally.

 When is this dataset the wrong fit?

 Three cases.
-First, if you only sell to enterprise buyers at the Ulta, Sephora, or Great Clips corporate tier, you need a short Rolodex of named contacts, not a long-tail map.
+First, if you only sell to enterprise buyers at the Ulta or Great Clips corporate tier, you need a short Rolodex, not a long-tail map.
 Second, if you sell DTC beauty products to consumers, you want a household database, not B2B owner data.
-Third, if your motion fires above 100,000 dollars in annual contract value, the single-chair operator market will not meet your unit economics.
+Third, if your annual contract value only works above six figures, single-chair operators will not meet your unit economics.
 Save your budget and call us when the enterprise motion stalls.

 See the spa and salon owner dataset before you pay for it.